-Equity Grants issued during 2014
+Equity Grants issued during 2015

-In 2014, we granted a total of 2,547,850 restricted share units to our executive officers as a group pursuant to the 2013 Equity Plan (-see Equity Compensation Plans below).
-No share options were issued in 2014.
+In 2015, we granted a total of 529,200 restricted stock units to our executive officers as a group and 36,945 restricted stock units to our independent directors pursuant to the 2013 Equity Plan (-see Equity Compensation Plans below).
+These units included both time-vesting restricted stock units as well as performance-based restricted stock units which vest on the basis of achievement of certain financial metrics.